 SEM (left) and TEM (right) images of bacteria.
 Whereas SEM shows numerous bacteria on a surface (green), the TEM image shows the interior structure of a single bacterium.

 Overall, TEM offers unparalleled detail but can only be used on a limited range of specimens and tends to be more demanding than SEM.
 It is important to note that advanced techniques such as cryo-EM, a method which looks at typically biological specimen in a vitrified, amorphous state, have expanded the capabilities of TEM significantly.
-In particular, healthcare may benefit from the details and mechanisms at the molecular and cellular level that are currently revealed by cryo-EM.
+In particular, biomedical and pharmaceutical research may benefit from the molecular and cellular details that can be revealed by cryo-EM.

 In general, if you need to look at a relatively large area and only need surface details, SEM is ideal.
 If you need internal details of small samples at near-atomic resolution, TEM will be necessary.